hanhanwu/Hanhan_CyberSecurity_DataScience/web_attack_practice.md

 # Web Attack Practice

-‼️ Always look into HTML source code
+* ‼️ Always look into HTML source code
+* Your file name can be a SQL query

 ## Tools Setup
 ### Installation